PabloMK7/KMPExpander/README.md

 # KMPExpander
-Mario Kart 7 KMP editor.
+Mario Kart 7 KMP editor made by Ermelber and PabloMK7.